mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ## Step 4: Port-forward port 443

 Since SWAG allows you to set up a secure connection, you will need to open port 443 on your router for encrypted traffic.
-This is way more secure than port 80 for http.
+Port 80 can be used as well if you want to have the http to https redirect working.
+This is however optional and not recommended, only if you have a specific usage for it.

 ## Step 5: Restart SWAG